 Our speech and language therapists will carry out an initial assessment to help determine what areas of the patient’s speech, language and communication have been affected and to determine the severity of the patient’s problems.

 We offer a range of assessments to assess all areas of speech, language and communication.
-Assessment can involve both formal and informal assessments and will be specifically chosen to accommodate the patient's needs and abilities.
+Assessment can be both formal and informal and will be selected specifically to accommodate the patient’s needs and abilities.

 Informal assessments are not standardised on the rest of the population.
 Informal assessments allow the therapist to tailor the assessment to the patient’s specific abilities and needs, which formal assessments sometimes fail to do.

-An initial assessment at speech and language therapy will involve:
+An initial assessment at SLT UK will involve:

-Assessment results will help to decide on an appropriate treatment plan for the patient which may involve discharge, individual therapy, group therapy, advice and support or a home or school programme.
+Assessment results will help to decide on an appropriate treatment plan for the patient which may involve discharge, individual therapy, group therapy, advice and support or a home or education programme.